qaware/qaware-blog-source/content/posts/cloud-migration-this-is-the-way.md

 * Resilience

 Migration teams are encouraged to exceed the baseline if possible within the frame of the migration.
 New applications are build cloud-natively.
-With *cloud friendly*, the focus is on the outcome: Secure applications that can be maintained and operated easily.
+With *cloud-friendly*, the focus is on the outcome: Secure applications that can be maintained and operated easily.

 ![Cloud Nativity Levels](/images/cloud-migration/cloud-levels.jpg)